jac307/MEMORIAS/esolangs/Oir/syntaxOir.md

 | `all`         | out/salida-0  | `whole`       | out/salida-2  |
 | `any`         | out/salida-1  | `vast`        | out/salida-3  |

-These parameter is connected to *out/salida()*.
-By default, the value is out-0, so this can be use as a parameter in nouns. / Este parámetro está conectado con  *out/salida()*.
+These parameter is connected to *out()*.
+By default, the value is out-0, so this can be use as a parameter in nouns. / Este parámetro está conectado con  *out()*.
 Por defecto el valor es salida-0, este parámetro puede usarse también como valor en los sustantivos.

 Examples: Ejemplos:
 + `I(am).playing().missing().voices(all,100).mouths(all).out()`